 - Requests are made online using the request form and a tutor is assigned to you via e-mail, usually within a day or two.

-- Students are responsible for contacting the tutor by email to arrange a time and place to meet.
+- Students are responsible for contacting the tutor by email once an assignment has been made to arrange a time and place to meet.
 Be sure your message clearly states your purpose for contacting the tutor and includes when you're available to meet.

 Peer Tutoring Positions